 - Users scan content.
 Learn how to write for the web, by writing at a high school level, using sub-headlines, and break up your text in paragraphs.

 - Employ “best practice” navigation schemes and standard web conventions that are recognizable and easy to use.
 Don’t try and be original and re-invent the wheel, even if your graphics designer says it “looks beautiful.”
-You are aiming for functionality and a quick loading web site with “beauty” as a secondary criteria.
-This doesn’t mean that you shouldn’t have a well designed web site, just don’t focus on just the “pretty” pictures, with apologies to your graphic designer.
+You are aiming for functionality and a quick loading web site with “beauty” as a secondary criteria, just as any respectable Philadelphia web design would tell you.
+This doesn’t mean that you shouldn’t have a well-designed web site, just don’t focus on just the “pretty” pictures, with apologies to your graphic designer.
 Unfortunately, most graphic designers are not inbound marketing specialists.
 Having a “gorgeous” Web site can be one of your goals, but not if functionality and Web site findability is sacrificed.

 - Best Practice” means as a minimum: